 With no deadlines to meet or places to be, it has been so nice to watch my kids dig into their creative sides, at leisure.

-DIY Easter decor: How to make a beautiful Button Cross
+DIY Inspirational decor: How to make a beautiful Button Cross

 To make your Button Cross: